timbrr/Codex/docs/coding_guidelines.markdown

 * Long lines of code should not be wrapped onto the next line.
 * Order of operations should be made explicitly clear; use parenthesis as necessary.
 * Put a space between operators and values.
-* Use symbolic operators instead of keyword operators
+* Use symbolic operators instead of keyword operators.
 * Ternary statements are allowed for assigning values to a variable or property, or specifying parameters for a method/function.
 Ternary statements are NOT mini-if statements for deciding on what methods/functions to execute!
-* Add a space between keywords and brackets
+* Add a space between keywords and braces.
-* Be efficient with checking values
+* Be efficient with checking variables.
+* Only increment tabbing (by one) when you go up a level (a new level of braces) and do not add tabbing on lines which contain no content at all.

 **Examples:**